philihp/pcg/README.md

 To achieve frictionless reproducibility of random output results, immutable objects are used throughout the project.

-First, create a starting state.
-A stream ID is a unique and distinct periodic series of entropy.
+First, seed a PCG state.
+A stream ID specifies _which_ unique periodic series of entropy to use.
 The state specifies _where_ in that series we start.

 ```
 import { createPcg32 } from 'pcg'